-Tonight – November 2, 2017 – if you’re in the Northern Hemisphere, the moon is waxing toward a full Hunter’s Moon.
-If you live in the Southern Hemisphere, the moon is waxing toward your second full moon of the springtime season.
+Tonight – October 23, 2018 – the moon is waxing for all of us, around the globe.
+If you’re in the Northern Hemisphere, it’s waxing toward a full Hunter’s Moon and the second full moon of autumn.
+If you’re in the Southern Hemisphere, the moon is waxing toward your second full moon of springtime.

 The times don’t really matter.
 No matter where you live worldwide, look for a full-looking moon in the east as the sun goes down over the next several days.
 This full or full-looking moon will cross our skies throughout the night, as seen from around the globe.

 For us in the Northern Hemisphere, this Hunter’s Moon will be displaying its unique features, characteristic of this time of year.
 That is, the inclination of our moon’s orbital plane to the celestial equator will cause the moon to rise further north along the eastern horizon for nearly all of the upcoming week.
 For northerly latitudes in the Northern Hemisphere, these more northerly moonrises reduce the lag time between successive moonrises, which is the legacy of the Hunter’s Moon.

 Meanwhile, in the Southern Hemisphere, the opposite is taking place.
 The more northerly moonrises along the horizon mean a longer-than-average time between successive moonrises, from night to night, over the coming nights.

 Tonight’s moon shines fairly close to the planet Uranus on the sky’s dome.
 That means this faint world will be lost in the glare of the almost-full moon.

 Even on a dark moonless night, Uranus appears – at best – as a faint speck of light to the eye alone.
 You need exceptional vision to see this distant world without an optical aid, even under the best conditions.
 Here’s a good sky chart, if you want to see Uranus.